yeasy/docker_practice/install/debian.md

  https://docs.docker.com/get-started/
 ```

-If it shows above message, it means your installation is successful.
+If it shows the above message, it means your installation is successful.

 ### Registry Mirror(In China)